 The Neptune Project is a HVDC undersea and underground power cable that links the PJM grid to New York and serves the Long Island Power Authority (LIPA) with 660MW of power – enough for 600,000 homes.
 The cable runs approximately 65 miles between Sayreville, New Jersey, and New Cassel (North Hempstead) on Long Island.
-It was developed, permitted, financed, constructed and is now operating the Neptune Regional Transmission System (Neptune RTS).
+It was developed, permitted, financed, constructed and is now operating as the Neptune Regional Transmission System (Neptune RTS).

 Neptune was completed in June 2007, on budget and ahead of schedule, by a consortium of Siemens Power Transmission & Distribution and Prysmian Cables and Systems under contract to Neptune RTS.
 Since commencing operation, the system has exceeded expectations in terms of availability and the amount of power brought onto Long Island.
 The project includes two converter stations, an undersea cable that extends approximately 50 miles underneath the Raritan River and the Atlantic Ocean, and a land-based underground cable that extends up the shoulder of the Wantagh Parkway on Long Island.